dgethings/gen_config/README.md

+## Summary

-# gen_config produces a Junos configuration based on a given template and parameters - supplied in a YAML formatted file
+gen_config produces a Junos configuration based on a given template and parameters - supplied in a YAML formatted file

 ## Usage